Mohammad-Vahed/Fusion/README.md

-# Fusion
+# Fusion Transcript Detection Pipeline

 ## An innovative bioinformatics pipeline for detecting and characterizing fusion transcripts in breast cancer and healthy cell lines

-# Fusion Transcript Detection Pipeline
 This repository contains an advanced bioinformatics pipeline designed for the identification and characterization of fusion transcripts in breast cancer and normal cell lines.
 The pipeline leverages cutting-edge algorithms to analyze RNA sequencing data, providing insights into the role of gene fusions in cancer biology.

 # Key Features